ranyitz/rules-manager/tests/fixtures/README.md

 # Test Fixtures

-This directory contains all test fixtures for the aicm project, organized by test type.
+This directory contains test fixtures specifically for AICM tests.
+These fixtures are separate from the v1 fixtures to avoid interference between test suites.

-## Directory Structure

-- `e2e/` - Fixtures for end-to-end tests
-- `unit/` - Fixtures for unit tests

-## E2E Fixtures
+## Available Fixtures

-The e2e fixtures directory contains subdirectories representing initial states for e2e tests.
-Each subdirectory is a complete environment with the necessary files for testing specific functionality.

-For more details on E2E fixtures, see [E2E_TESTS.md](../E2E_TESTS.md).
+### `install-basic`

+Basic configuration with:

+- Single rule in `./rules/test-rule.mdc`
+- MCP server configuration
+- Cursor target

+### `no-config`

+Empty directory with no configuration file for testing error scenarios.

+### `install-multiple-rules`

+Configuration with multiple rules:

+- `./rules/rule1.mdc`
+- `./rules/rule2.mdc`
+- `./rules/subdir/rule3.mdc`

+### `install-multiple-targets`

+Configuration targeting both Cursor and Windsurf IDEs.

+### `install-no-mcp`

+Configuration without MCP servers, only rules.

+### `install-empty-rules`

+Configuration with empty rules directory for testing edge cases.

-## Unit Fixtures
+## Usage

-The unit fixtures directory contains individual files used by unit tests.
-These are typically smaller and focused on specific components being tested.
+These fixtures are used by the test suite in `tests/e2e/` and are automatically loaded by the `setupFromFixture()` helper function.